DiarmuidSheeran/Personal-Profile/README.md

 * I confirmed that the the navigation bars direct the user to the correct destination.
 * I tested the download capabilities of my download link and confirmed that it downloads my CV.
 * I confirmed that the Linkedin and the Github links take the user directly to my respective pages.
-* I have tested the form and confirmed that it takes in inputs and submits it to the Code Institute form dump.
+* I have tested the forms and confirmed that it takes in inputs and submits them to either a thank you page or the users email.

 ## Bugs